mek-haithm/Notabilia/README.md

-# notabilia
+  # Notabilia

 A fully functional note taking app.
+It icnlude language switching, securing notes and folders with passwords categorizing notes and local databse backup.

 ## Getting Started